pretix/pretix/doc/user/payments/settings.rst

 General settings
 ================

-At "Settings" → "Pages", you can configure every aspect related to the payments you want to accept.
+At "Settings" → "Payment", you can configure every aspect related to the payments you want to accept.
 The upper part of the page shows a number of general settings that affect all payment methods:

 .. thumbnail:: ../../screens/event/settings_payment.png